YSEALI Professional Fellows Program 2020 extended

 Here are some tricks and tips:

-YSEALI U.S Fellow ApplicantsIf you recently signed up or showed interest for our new spring 2020 application, 6 weeks U.S all cost covered.
-We encourage you to complete the application as soon as possible but at least before 1 November 2019 If you have any problems or questions or need help to fill the form we are glad to help you with it, Simply send me an email with all your questions at: email@example.com
+YSEALI U.S Fellow ApplicantsIf you recently signed up or showed interest for our new fall 2020 application, 6 weeks U.S all cost covered.
+We encourage you to complete the application as soon as possible but at least before 7 April 2020 If you have any problems or questions or need help to fill the form we are glad to help you with it, Simply send me an email with all your questions at: email@example.com

 Tips for a successful application: